superapp

 6. Results returned to client

-Instances do not persist any state between requests.
-Each query starts from a clean slate with only the attached databases visible.
+Connections do not persist any user state between requests.
+Each query starts from a clean slate with the permission-filtered SQL.

 On this page